burgil/supe-project-creator/README.md

 [JSR](https://jsr.io/@supeprojects/supe-project-creator)

-**Important Note:** Deno support is currently untested and not recommended for use at this time.
+**Important Note:** Deno support is currently untested for this package and not recommended for use at this time.
 For a stable experience, we recommend using Bun until Deno support is fully implemented and tested.

 ## Overview

 Supe Project Creator is a comprehensive tool designed to help you build modern web applications quickly and efficiently.
 It generates project templates using **TypeScript**, **HTML**, and **CSS**, with included **hot reloading** for a seamless development workflow.

 **Note:** The created project is client-only.
-You are welcome to combine Super Project Creator with any other server framework, such as Express.JS, FastAPI, Cloudflare Workers, etc.
+You are welcome to combine Supe Project Creator with any other server framework, such as Express.JS, FastAPI, Cloudflare Workers, etc.

 The tool comes with a **built-in web server**, making it easy to test and deploy your projects locally or in production.
 One of the standout features is a pre-configured **AI demo** that showcases object detection in images, demonstrating the integration of machine learning in web apps.